maniaug81/MavenBuild/README.md

-added Kyna and Manish -- HelloWorld Servlet example with corresponding Dockerfile
+added git webhook to trigger jenkins job -- HelloWorld Servlet example with corresponding Dockerfile

 Use Maven Build first to create war file in Target folder.